openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 **L3 bridge network**

-Current implementation without cross pod L2 networking.
+Current implementation without cross Neutron L2 networking.

 * A special bridge network is created and connected to the routers in different bottom OpenStack instances.
 We configure the extra routes of the routers